“You’re trying to create a visual world that the audience can believe in.”

 There was very little risk of Susan’s work ever falling flat.
 Though officially retired, she still gets commissions to paint portraits.
 And she continues to receive awards for her outstanding contribution to the arts in Canada.

 In November 2010, the Canadian Actors’ Equity Association made her the recipient of its Honorary Membership in Equity.
-The award was particularly meaningful to Susan, because she always made a point of putting the performer ahead of everything else—including her sets and costumes.
+The award was particularly meaningful to her, because she always made a point of putting the performer ahead of everything else—including her sets and costumes.
 From Susan’s perspective, her job was to provide a springboard for the actors that would enhance and enable their performances.
 It wasn’t to draw attention to her own work.

 “You’re trying to create a visual world that the audience can believe in,” she says.
 “You want to give focus to the piece, and I think that, more than anything else, for me (the focus) was always the performer.”